ISISComputingGroup/ibex_developers_manual/backend_system/First-time-installing-and-building-(Windows).md

 git commit -m"create initial python" git push --set-upstream origin NDXXXX
 ```

+(Note, the init_inst_name python file should have underscores rather than dashes if the machine name contains dashes.
+So `NDWTEST-BLAH` would have the init file `init_ndwtest_blah.py`).

 Any configs created through IBEX will now be stored on this branch (they will only be pushed remotely if you do a manual push first e.g. the last line above)

 These repositories can be web browsed via [http://control-svcs.isis.cclrc.ac.uk/git/](http://control-svcs.isis.cclrc.ac.uk/git/)